natalieagus/50002/docs/Labs/old.md

-## Part C: CMOS Logic Gate Design
+## CMOS Logic Gate Design

-As the final part of this lab, your mission is to create and test a CMOS circuitry that implements the function $$F(A,B,C) = C + A·B$$ using NFETs and PFETs.
+In this section, your mission is to create and test a CMOS circuitry that implements the function $$F(A,B,C) = C + A·B$$ using NFETs and PFETs.
 The truth table for F is shown below:

 A |  B |  C | F(A,B,C)